utakatalp/FullStackCase/README.md

 FullStackCase is a small full-stack application that showcases a jewellery catalogue.
 It combines a React (Create React App) frontend with a Go (Gin) backend that enriches each item with a live gold price pulled from an external API.

+> Want to see it in action?
+Visit the live deployment: [full-stack-case-alp.vercel.app](https://full-stack-case-alp.vercel.app)

 ---

 ## Highlights